cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 ### Production

 To make the production build we will need to have a script similar to the `start` script except we won't need the watch mode.
 I also minify the images here.
 I don't do any other type of [minification](<https://en.wikipedia.org/wiki/Minification_(programming)>), [uglifying](https://www.quora.com/What-does-uglify-mean) or [tree shaking](https://en.wikipedia.org/wiki/Tree_shaking).
-I'm aware of the costs of not doing that and for the moment I think they are trivial to the user.
+I'm aware of the costs of not doing this and for the moment I think they are trivial to the user.

-And something that we get for free without a bundle is that the browser will cache the files for you.
+Something that we get for free without a bundle is that the browser will cache the files for you.

 The `package.json` now looks like this:

 ```json
 {